luminietos/REST-API-UI/README.md

 [This site]() is a movie database.
 It utilizes the [Atlas MongoDB database "sample_mflix"](https://www.mongodb.com/).

-As you can see from the heading,
+As you can see from the heading, the site is titled "Mflix Movies".
+The heading's neon effect flickers on hover.

 At the top of the website (below the heading) is a search field.
 Below the search field, there are three buttons, and thus three different things you can do with a user input that matches an existing movie in the database.